 The NPAC SMS sends the M-DELETE for the serviceProvNPA-NXX-X object to the Local SMS who are supporting the object according to the “NPAC Customer LSMS NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS.

+Local SMS respond successfully to the M-DELETE.

 At the same time as step 1, the NPAC SMS sends the M-DELETE for the serviceProvNPA-NXX-X object to all SOAs who are supporting the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS.

-Local SMS respond successfully to the M-DELETE.

 SOA respond successfully to the M-DELETE.